stevenbenner/stevenbenner.com/src/content/posts/2010-03-07-custom-link-click-tracking-using-omniture.md

 ### Defining the criteria and search pattern

 First off, you must be able to identify the links that you want to track.
-I have used two different systems for this: Searching href tags and adding rel tags.
+I have used two different systems for this: Searching `href` tags and adding `rel` tags.

-Searching href tags is generally the best option.
-This means matching the link href and attaching the event based on that data.
-However I have found situations where I didn’t want to track every link that had the string “products.aspx” in it, so I chose to add rel tags to those links that I did want to track.
-This way I could just search for links that had rel=”product” in them.
+Searching `href` tags is generally the best option.
+This means matching the link `href` and attaching the event based on that data.
+However I have found situations where I didn’t want to track every link that had the string “products.aspx” in it, so I chose to add `rel` tags to those links that I did want to track.
+This way I could just search for links that had `rel="product"` in them.

 The technique is still basically the same, we will gather all of the anchors in the document into an array, then iterate through the array, attaching the appropriate events and data to those anchor which meet our criteria for each type of page.